-If you want to generate high-quality synthetic datasets from real data samples without coding or credit cards in your pocket, here is everything you need to know to get started.
+Learn how to generate high-quality synthetic datasets from real data samples without coding or credit cards in your pocket.
+Here is everything you need to know to get started.

 In this blogpost you will learn:

 - What do you need to generate synthetic data?